grafana/agent/docs/sources/flow/tasks/estimate-resource-usage.md

 # Estimate {{% param "PRODUCT_NAME" %}} resource usage

 This page provides guidance for expected resource usage of
 {{% param "PRODUCT_NAME" %}} for each telemetry type, based on operational experience of some of the {{% param "PRODUCT_NAME" %}} maintainers.

 {{% admonition type="note" %}}

-The resource usage depends on the workload, hardware and the configuration used.
+The resource usage depends on the workload, hardware, and the configuration used.
 The information on this page is a good starting point for most users, but your actual usage may be different.